pdudekk/My-CMS-Blog/readme.md

 composer install
 php artisan key:generate
 ```
-Create database as in .env file or change this data as You like to.
+Create database as in .env file or change this file to your own preferences.

 .env file :
 ```sh